Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source

-Additionally, some of the projects in our dataset might use external communication channels such as Jira to provide feedback on changes that we cannot not identify from GitHub.
+\textit{\textbf{Internal validity:}} The manual analysis applied while labeling PR-comments could have introduced unintentional bias.
+To address this concern, two researchers individually labeled a significant portion of the data.
+We established a high Inter-Rater Reliability of 90\%, which, according to \cite{McHugh2012InterraterRT}, is considered as a substantial level of agreement.
+We then took samples from the manually categorized data and confirmed our understanding using member-checking as well as large scale surveys.

-\textbf{Internal validity.} The final threat to validity is the subjectivity of the data.
-To create the training dataset for our classifier, two researchers manually labelled implicit mentoring in PR-comments.
-To mitigate this threat, we calculated the inter-rater reliability~\cite{hallgren2012computing} among the two researchers.
-We describe our method in detail in the methodology section to allow replication of the study.
+\textit{\textbf{External validity:}} We only covered PRs on Github Apache projects, but we obtained large samples.
+The dataset used for the study consisted of only Apache projects on GitHub.
+It is possible that the conclusions from our analysis may not apply to other OSS projects.
+Similarly, we surveyed developers only from the Apache Software Foundation.
+The characteristics of these developers may not be representative of developers in other OSS projects.